Thomas Baker Slick Sr.: Family

 Tom married Berenice Frates, the eldest daughter of Joseph A. and Lula M. (née Buck) Frates.
 Tom's father-in-law was well known in the railroad business.
 Later the two men became partners in various transportation ventures.
 Their most notable successes were building Nuyaka, Oklahoma and Slick, Oklahoma, two boomtowns near Okmulgee, Oklahoma.

-Tom and Berenice had three children Thomas Baker, Betty and Earl Frates.
+Tom and Berenice had three children: Thomas Baker, Betty and Earl Frates.
 Tom Jr went on to be a noted inventor and cryptozoologist.
+Earl F. Slick founded Slick Airways, one of the first US scheduled freight airlines.

 Death

 Thomas Baker Slick Sr. died of a stroke in Baltimore, Maryland in August 1930.
 He was 46 years old.
-He was buried in Clarion County, Pennsylvania.

 Slick's widow, Berenice, survived him and later married one of his business partners, Charles F. Urschel.
 Urschel had previously married Tom's sister, Flored.
 After Flored died in 1931, Urschel married Tom's widow.
 Urschel became nationally known in 1933, when he and another wealthy business man were kidnapped at gunpoint and held for ransom by a gang led by Machine Gun Kelly.